alexrios/endpoints/README.md

   ]
 }
 ```
-And now we'll use templating notation to use this reponse body as a template.
+And now, we'll use templating notation to use this response body as a template.
 ##### interpolated.json
 ```
 {